Rosario Cabrera: Awards and recognition

 Although she went against the Academy later in her life, Cabrera was a student at the Academy in her earlier years.
 She was viewed as the best student in her class, as stated by Raquel Reichard, receiving the highest grade and special recognition at her graduation.
-Despite being a decorated artist, she chose to focus more on a career as a professor after the opening of the Open Air Painting Schools around 1928.
+Despite being a decorated artist, she chose to focus more on a career as a teacher after the opening of the Open Air Painting Schools around 1928.
 In 1929, Cabrera was awarded the gold medal at the Iberoamerican Fair in Spain.
 In 1972, former President of Mexico Luis Echeverría Alvarez awarded her the medal of Maestro Manuel Ignacio Altamirano to commemorate her achievement in the arts.

 Artistic style

-According to scholars such as Eduardo Espinosa Campos, Cabrera's works are seen as drifting from the work of her contemporaries.
+According to scholars such as Eduardo Espinosa Campos, Cabrera's works are seen as drifting away from the work of her contemporaries.
 She chose to explore portraiture rather than landscapes, gathering inspiration from the Impressionist, Post-Impressionist and Fauvist movements.
 This can be seen through her use of broad brush strokes and unnatural colors, as well as her decision to portray the "spirit" and emotions of her subjects, rather than a more realistic depiction.
 For many of her works, Cabrera applied oil paints on canvas in a way that imitated the look of frescoes.
 Although she did not choose to paint realistic figures, her sculptures were very much focused on realism and conveying accurate human anatomy.